jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 If anything, it increases the importance of understanding systems, constraints, architecture, maintainability, and customer problems.

 Programming was never the end goal.
-The goal has always been [solving problems](https://jhumelsine.github.io/2023/08/26/problem-solvers.html) for people.
+[Solving problems](https://jhumelsine.github.io/2023/08/26/problem-solvers.html) for our customers has always been the goal.

 # Technology Eliminates Toil